Rappetor/Sovol-SV08-Mainline/README.md

 5. Eject the USB adapter from your computer then put the eMMC (and **SD card** in case of _method 2_) back into the printer and boot it, then:
    - SSH into the printer (find the IP address on your router or use the configured hostname), username/password: biqu/biqu
-   - If everything is ok your printer will boot nicely, you can SSH into the printer, and you are done with this step and ready to install mainline klipper.
-You can also continue **\*method 2**, point 6, and finalize writing the system to eMMC\*!
+   - If everything is ok your printer will boot nicely, you can SSH into the printer, and you are done with this step and ready to install mainline Klipper.
+You can also continue _**Method 2**, point 6, and finalize writing the system to eMMC!_

 <br>